kbenhddia/LinqExtension/README.md

 <b>Solution 1: Finding by criteria</b><br>

-The solution with LINQExtension is simply to call WhereIf, this method is created to search with a number of criteria known in advance. (window researching for example).<br>
+The solution with LINQExtension is simply to call WhereIf, this method is created to search with a number of criteria known in advance. <br>
 ```csharp
 using (var context = new workEntities())
      {